 Consider purchasing replacements for your baseball or softball field to extend the use of high wear areas.
 Batters’ boxes, the catcher’s box, and even the area in front of the pitching rubber can be installed with hook and loop.
 This allows these high wear areas of turf to be removed and replaced with new pieces.

 You have several different options when it comes to displaying a logo on a baseball or softball field.
 If space allows, a logo behind home plate may be an excellent choice.
 A logo in the outfield can make a bold statement or can be more subtle with a watermark look.
 The hips areas can be a good opportunity to showcase a team’s name or even a sponsorship logo.

-If you have further questions on how to design your synthetic turf baseball or softball field, or would even like to speak with a professional on how to approach planning for your field project, send our Field Consultants a quick note at the below form to get started!
+If you have further questions on how to design your synthetic turf baseball or softball field, or would even like to speak with a professional on how to approach planning for your field project, get in touch with one of our Field Consultants!